argentlabs/x-multicall/README.md

 ## RpcBatchProvider

 RpcBatchProvider is a class that extend the RpcProvider, adding batch request functionality.
-They can be used as follows:

 ```typescript
 import { RpcBatchProvider } from "@argent/x-multicall";